aisgbnok/Git-Github-Example-Template/README.md

 # Git & GitHub Example

 This repository is used as an example space for understanding Git & GitHub.
-Feel free to duplicate this repo and mess around.
+Feel free to copy this repository and mess around; however, please provide attribution.

 ## Authors